 South Beach is one of those places, that no matter how many times you walk down the strips, you will ALWAYS find something you haven’t seen before.
 Clark and I walked around 8 miles up and down the streets, exploring–always finding a cool new building or a little hole in the wall.
 This was my favorite part about Miami; there was always something to see.

 You can see some of the most beautiful buildings on Miami Beach.

 I highly recommend biking in the middle of north beach–the homes are STUNNING.

 WHERE WE STAYED

 We stayed at the Shelborne Hotel.
 I did alot of research before selecting this hotel, because…well… Miami tends to have some rough spots.
-I booked through expedia and it was around $100 or so off normal price/night.
 The photos of the hotel were beautiful, the location was with in walking distance to everything, the room had a partial sea view, and the reviews looked promising.

 - The hotel is BEAUTIFUL.
 If you want to look like you are vacationing in luxury, you will definitely convey that here.

 - Bikes are free for your use (which we weren’t told and found out the LAST day, after 8 miles of walking.)

 - There is a hot tub, which I also didn’t find out till the last day.